 Investigative journalist and author Peter Schweizer has appeared

-on the New York Times bestseller list seven times, most recently for his #1 New York Times bestselling book, Red Handed: How American Elites Get Rich Helping China WinThree of his previous books, Profiles in CorruptionSecret Empires, and Clinton Cash were also bestsellers.
+Four of his previous books, Red Handed: How American Elites Get Rich Helping China Win.
+Profiles in Corruption, Secret Empires, and Clinton Cash were also New York Times bestsellers.

-Peter is also the author of the book Extortion: How Politicians Extract Your Money, Buy Votes, and Line Their Own Pockets.
+Peter is also the author of Extortion: How Politicians Extract Your Money, Buy Votes, and Line Their Own Pockets.
 Both Extortion and the preceding book, Throw Them All Out, were featured in segments on CBS’s 60 Minutes program.

 His other nonfiction books include Reagan’s War (Doubleday, 2002), which the Washington Post praised as “A fascinating, well-written, useful and important look at one of the three or four most important American political leaders of the 20th century.
 No serious assessment of the 40th president of the United States can ignore the central importance of anti-communism in his career; after Schweizer none will.”
 The Los Angeles Times called it “A rousing and compelling case that Reagan’s personal and political odyssey…was central to bringing down the ‘evil empire.”
 He is also the co-author of The Bushes: Portrait of a Dynasty (Doubleday, 2004), which the New York Times called “Fascinating…Provides illuminating insights into the internal dynamics of the Bush family dynasty.”
 The New York Post declared “If you want to know as fully as can be told the story of how the Bushes rose from Midwestern obscurity to equal the records of families like the Roosevelts, the Kennedys, and the Adamses — this is the book.”